USC-Racing-Vehicle-Dynamics/Tire-Models/README.md

 Generates a lateral force (FY) vs. slip angle (SA) graph based on fitted tire data. <br/>
 Needs to use files from "Fitted Data" folder or fit yourself using MagicFormulaTyreTool.

+### tireTemperatureAnalysis.m

+Compares the lateral force (FY) and coeffcient of friction with respect to temperature of two selected tire models. <br/>
+Also compares the tire temperature vs. time during the heating process.

 ### frictionEllipse.m

 Generates a friction ellipse based on selected fitted tire data with varying slip angles/ratios. <br/>